The following results may surprise you.

 The next is an explanations by Japanese psychologists.

 Results of self-report-type questionnaires are usually considered as "personality itself" (not only "recognition of self's personality").

 Source: Toshinori Shirasa & Takuji Iguchi, An Introduction to blood-type personality research (1993) 白佐俊憲・井口拓自 血液型性格研究入門―血液型と性格は関係ないと言えるか

-After all, by our logical thinking, differences of personality by blood types exist universally rather than rarely, at least in Japan (also Korea and Taiwan).
-The same thing must have happened in many questionnaire surveys of personality.
+After all, thinking logically, differences of personality by blood types exist universally rather than rarely, at least in Japan (also Korea and Taiwan).
+The same things must have happened in many questionnaire surveys on personality.
 Why have no one ever noticed such a simple thing, until now?

 For further information, please visit my website.